The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Related Work

-(3) \emph{Structural Consistency} refers to how each approach enforces the syntactic correctness and structural well-formedness of the generated diagrams.
-Rule-based NLP methods~\cite{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/models/JahanHGRRRS24} ensure structural consistency by design, enforcing the construction of syntactically correct diagrams using explicit rules.
-Most existing LLM-based approaches~\cite{DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24} do not explicitly enforce structural consistency.
-A notable exception is the work of Yang et al.~\cite{DBLP:conf/models/YangCCMV24}, who, after iterative refinement, apply a rule-based post-processing step on the candidate diagram to validate and organize the diagram elements into a structurally consistent domain model.
-We ensure structural consistency by checking diagrams against the constraints defined in the UML specification for activity diagrams~\cite{Cook2017}, done either algorithmically or using an LLM.
-The diagrams are then iteratively refined with the assistance of an LLM, guided by the generated critique, until no further structural issues are identified.
+(3) \emph{Structural Consistency} refers to how each approach enforces the syntactic correctness and structural well-formedness of the generated models.
+Rule-based NLP methods~\citep{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/models/JahanHGRRRS24} ensure structural consistency by design, enforcing the construction of syntactically correct models using explicit rules.
+Most existing LLM-based approaches~\citep{DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24} do not explicitly enforce structural consistency.
+Notable exceptions include Yang et al.~\citep{DBLP:conf/models/YangCCMV24}, who apply a rule-based post-processing step, and Chen et al.~\citep{abscon}, who enforce consistency during concretization using an optimization solver with logical structural constraints.
+We ensure structural consistency by checking models against the constraints defined in the UML specification for activity diagrams~\citep{Cook2017}, done either algorithmically or using an LLM.
+The models are then iteratively refined with the assistance of an LLM, guided by the generated critique, until no further structural issues are identified.